10. Shell Commands and Variables¶

 Description: This command manages the data stores of the server.

-• Option list prints the currently available data stores.
+prints the currently available data stores.Option

-• Option create adds a new data store with name <name> and type <type>.
+.
 See Section 6.2.1 for the list of supported types.
-The various options of a data store may be specified using a possibly empty list of key-value pairs; see Section 6.2.2 for the list of supported options.
+The various options of a data store may be specified using a possibly empty list of key-value pairs; see Section 6.2.2 for the list of supported options.Option

-• Option delete deletes the data store with name <name> from the server.
+deletes the data store with name<name>

-10.1.12. echo
+10.1.12. echo¶

 Syntax: